 The Digital Cinema Initiatives-4K resolution features a 256:135 (1.9:1) aspect ratio, while 4K UHD has the more common 16:9 ratio.

-Furthermore, there’s the 8K resolution which is also referred to as Ultra HD with 7680×4320 pixels – or 8K Ultra HD.
-Such high resolution allows for even more lifelike picture quality as the individual pixels aren’t noticeable at all.
-However, there are no 8K displays available on the consumer market nor is there any content that supports it, at least for now.
+Furthermore, there’s the 8K resolution, which is also referred to as Ultra HD with 7680×4320 pixels – or 8K Ultra HD.
+Such high resolution allows for even sharper picture quality.

 4K PC Gaming

-An upside to this is that the picture is incredibly crisp and sharp, so you won’t need to use anti-aliasing to remove jaggies like it’s the case with the lower resolutions.
+A benefit to this is that the picture is amazingly crisp and sharp, so you won’t need to use anti-aliasing to remove the ‘staircase effect’ like it’s the case with the lower resolutions.
 This will also save you some extra frames per second in video games.

-In essence, gaming at 4K means sacrificing gameplay fluidity for the better image quality, at least for now.
-So, if you play competitive games you’re better off with a 1080p 144Hz gaming monitor and in case you prefer better graphics, 4K is the way to go.
+In essence, gaming at 4K means sacrificing gameplay fluidity for better image quality, at least for now.
+So, if you play competitive games, you’re better off with a 1080p or 1440p 144Hz gaming monitor, but in case you prefer better graphics, 4K is the way to go.

-In order to view regular 4K content at 60Hz, you will need to have either an HDMI 2.0, a USB-C, or a DisplayPort 1.2 connector on your graphics card.
+To view regular 4K content at 60Hz, you will need to have either an HDMI 2.0, a USB-C (with DP 1.2 Alt Mode), or a DisplayPort 1.2 connector on your graphics card.

 4K Console Gaming & Home Entertainment